Maximizing Influence with Graph Neural Networks: Methodology

 We can use $\hat{L}_S$ and message passing to predict the amount of a node's neighborhood that remains uninfluenced, i.e., the \textbf{P}otentially \textbf{U}ninfluenced \textbf{N}eighbors (\textsc{Pun}), weighted by the respective probability of influence for a node $u$,

-For efficiency, we can compute $m_S = A^\top \hat{L}$ which can be considered an approximation to all nodes marginal gain on their immediate neighbors.
+For efficiency, we can compute $m_S = A^\top \hat{L}$ which can be considered an approximation to all nodes' marginal gain on their immediate neighbors.
 We can thus optimize this using $\text{arg}\max(m_S)$, as shown in Fig. (\ref{fig:scheme}).
-In order to establish that $\sigma^m$ can be optimized greedily with a theoretical guarantee of $(1-\frac{1}{e}) \text{OPT}$, we prove its monotonocity and submodularity in Appendix A.
+In order to establish that $\sigma^m$ can be optimized greedily with a theoretical guarantee of $(1-\frac{1}{e}) \text{OPT}$, in Theorem \ref{thm:submodularity} we prove its monotonocity and submodularity.